danielsarcanean/nanometric_systems_simulations/final_subject_work/README.md

 **Summary**

-This code aims to produce a Cerium metallic nanoparticle .pdb, by introducing a Montecarlo 'Metropolis-Hastings' algorithm, then calculating the self-assembly properties of 10 stochastic-generated structures.
+This code aims to produce a Cerium metallic nanoparticle .pdb, by introducing a Montecarlo 'Metropolis-Hastings' algorithm & considering a simplified crystallization round-up stacking.
+Later on, the self-assembly properties of the generated structures are tested within a ... (to be reviewed)